 North America is the most significant major contributor and is expected to boost at a CAGR of 3.00% during the forecast period.
 Nuclear energy is a primary focus in North America.
 While learning about the potential for compact modular reactors, the U.S. and Canada are concentrating on extending the life of nuclear power plants.
 As of November 2021, the United States operated the world's largest fleet of nuclear power reactors, with 93 units spread over nearly 30 states and a total capacity of 95.5 GW.
 With over 31% of the world's nuclear power generated in 2020, the United States is one of the largest nuclear power producers in the world.
 In 2020, the nation's nuclear reactors generated 790 TWh of power, a tiny 2.3% down from the amount generated in 2019.

 In Europe, nuclear energy comprised over 22% of the energy mix in 2020, making it one of the most significant contributors.
 However, in the upcoming years, some major nations' governments, like those of Germany, France, Spain, and others, aim to decommission some of their nuclear power reactors.
 Nuclear power stations typically last between 30 and 40 years in operation.
 Many of Europe's reactors are getting close to this age and will need improvements and life extensions because the majority were erected in the 1960s and 1970s.
-It is anticipated that the European nuclear power market will experience a minor decline in adding new capacity.
+It is anticipated that the European nuclar power market will experience a minor decline in adding new capacity.
 In addition, the industry is expected to be constrained by issues including water scarcity and investments in the field of renewable energy.

 China will have the most extensive new-build nuclear energy program globally by 2021.
 The robust project pipeline is anticipated to improve the outlook for the Chinese nuclear power market, which has previously faced regulatory challenges due to the government's decision to halt nuclear reactor approvals until a re-examination of plans was completed following the Fukushima Disaster in Japan in 2011.
 China develops nuclear power facilities using the most cutting-edge technology and exacting standards.
 It closely controls every stage of a nuclear power plant's life cycle, from design to construction to operation to decommissioning.
 China had 52 nuclear power reactors operating as of December 2021, with a total combined capacity of 49.77 GWe.